Nuitka/MonolithPy/README.rst

-This is Nuitka-Python
+This is MonolithPy
 =====================

-This is a fork of CPython, that is called Nuitka-Python, and diverges in various ways from the original.
+This is a fork of CPython, that is called MonolithPy, and diverges in various ways from the original.

 Our immediate goals are: